Friends Supported Events

 Join us for origami at the Albany Library!
 Our teacher Margo will be showing us how to make folds for a variety of skill levels and ages.
 No registration required.
 Children under 8 must be with an adult.
 Link to event for more information: Origami with Margo

-Saturday, January 11, 11:00 am – 1:00 pm – Edith Stone Room, Albany Library
+Saturday, April 12, 11:00 am – 1:00 pm – Edith Stone Room, Albany Library

-Saturday, January 11, 2:00 pm – 4:00 pm – Edith Stone Room, Albany Library
+Saturday, April 12, 2:00 pm – 4:30 pm – Edith Stone Room, Albany Library

-Cinema Sundays for Teens – Back to the Future
+Cinema Sundays for Teens – Dirty Dancing

-Sunday, January 12, 3:00 pm – 5:00 pm – Edith Stone Room, Albany Library
+Sunday, April 13, 3:00 pm – 5:00 pm – Edith Stone Room, Albany Library

 Little Dance Party